tplgy/bonefish/README.md

 ## Build

-Bonefish uses CMake as it's build system.
+Bonefish uses CMake as its build system.

 To build out of the source tree (preferred):